hylin2002/accelerator-microbenchmarks/Ironwood/Ironwood_Microbenchmarks_readme.md

     --location=${LOCATION} \
     --reservation=${RESERVATION_NAME} \
     --reservation-affinity=specific
 ```

 Note: `$LOCATION` can either be the GCP zone or region depending on the GKE cluster configuration.

 Nodepool provisioning commands may vary depending on the GKE cluster setup.
 Please refer to ["Deploy TPU workloads in GKE" guide](https://cloud.google.com/kubernetes-engine/docs/how-to/tpus#create-node-pool) for all of the options.

+If the default Google Kubernetes Engine (GKE) version is less than `1.34.0-gke.2201000`, the minimum required version for Ironwood, the node-version argument must be specified during node pool creation.
+Furthermore, the cluster's GKE version must also be equal to or greater than `1.34.0-gke.2201000`, settable via the cluster-version argument.

 ## Running the microbenchmarks in the GKE cluster